stellar/soroban-quest/quests/1-hello-world/README.md

 version of what you need to do to get that awesome SQ badge.

-**In this quest, you will use your Quest Account to deploy and invoke the quest 1 Hello World contract on the Stellar Futurenet.**
+**In this quest, you will use your Quest Account to deploy and invoke the quest 1 Hello World contract on the Stellar Testnet.**

 ## Table of Contents <!-- omit in toc -->